You can drive after ACL surgery when you are confident and feel comfortable. This is different for everyone!

 As mentioned above, you must be able to break hard and stop quickly in case a 3 year old runs across the road in front of you!

-- If you had a reconstruction on your right knee then consider allowing a period of 4 to 6 before you drive again
+- If you had a reconstruction on your right knee, then consider allowing a period of 4 to 6 weeks after surgery before you start driving again

 - You should only drive once you restore control of your quadriceps muscles

-Note: Some patients may say that they can use their left foot to brake instead of their right, however evidence suggests that this may cause your reaction times to slow and adversely impact your safety
+Some patients may say that they can use their left foot to brake instead of their right, but evidence suggests that this may cause your reaction times to slow and adversely impact your safety.

 It is also important to have your pain and knee swelling under control and to ensure you are comfortable when breaking.
 You will need a good range of motion to move your leg backwards and forwards.